Louis Pichot de Champfleury

-Louis Pichot de Champfleury is a Général de division of the French Army and Commandant of the Foreign Legion.
+Louis Pichot de Champfleury is a Général de division of the French Army and commandant of the Foreign Legion.

 Military career

 Louis was admitted to Saint-Cyr in September 1974, promotion « Lieutenant Élisée Alban Darthenay » (Élisée Alban Darthenay).

-Sous-lieutenant on August 8, 1976, he chose at his sortie to serve in the metropolis infantry option ALAT and joined in September 1976, the school of infantry application.
+Sous-lieutenant on 8 August 1976, he chose at his sortie to serve in the metropolis infantry option ALAT and joined in September 1976, the school of infantry application.

-Lieutenant on August 1, 1977, he was assigned the 2nd Foreign Regiment 2e RE at Bonifacio as a combat section chief (chef de section) and participated to a turning company at Mayotte and to Operation Tacaud in Tchad.
+Lieutenant on 1 August 1977, he was assigned the 2nd Foreign Regiment 2e RE at Bonifacio as a combat section chief (chef de section) and participated to a turning company at Mayotte and to Operation Tacaud in Tchad.

 In September 1979, he joined the 2ème REP in quality of a combat section chief, then ordinary officer the following year.

 In June 1981, he was assigned to the 5e RMP, in quality as a detachment chief regimental security officer.
-He was promoted to Captain on August 1, 1981.
+He was promoted to captain on 1 August 1981.

 Following his end of tour, he joined in August 1982 the 4th Foreign Regiment 4e RE.
 Platoon chief of the 1st degree of the preparatory technical certificate, he passed to assistant (adjoint), then assumed the commandment of this unit in July 1984 after having undergone the infantry captain course from August to December 1983.

 In August 1986, he assumed simultaneously the functions of assistant chief of the instruction bureau and high conduit officer at the second operational center of the general staff headquarters merged from the EAI/14th Light Armored Division.

 He joined the functional bureau during the last year as a quality operation officer.
-He was then nominated as Chef de batailllon on July 1, 1987.
+He was then nominated as Chef de batailllon on 1 July 1987.

 He was admitted as a quality candidate to the 103rd promotion at the superior war school in Paris in September 1989.
 Designated to follow this course in Great Britain, he was issued a diploma from the Camberley Staff College in 1990.